Expert Reviews – Murchison Falls NP

 4/5

-Like Kidepo, this north Ugandan park was largely a no go area until six years ago due to the presence of the notorious LRA, but with the timely demise of the rebels, it has opened up to tourists once more.
-It is a beautiful and wild place with plenty of wildlife still remaining.
+Like Kidepo, this park in northwest Uganda is a beautiful and wild place with plenty of wildlife still remaining.
 In my opinion the ultimate highlight must surely be the boat cruise up Africa’s longest river to view the mighty Nile as it thunders through a narrow cleft in the rock and tumbles down the waterfall from which the park takes its name.
 En route to the falls I’ve seen lions, elephants, huge crocodiles and innumerable pods of hippos, not to mention an outstanding array of waterbirds strewn across the riverbanks.
-Game drives can also be productive, although animals across the north bank tend to be more skittish and poaching is still a problem away from the tourist areas.
-While the site of an old buffalo bull supporting a thick wire snare leaves a sour aftertaste, I try to remind myself that my presence (along with other likeminded tourists) is bringing in valuable revenue and slowly helping to safeguard the future of this stunning park and its wild denizens.
+Game drives can also be productive, although animals tend to be skittish and poaching is still a problem away from the tourist areas.
+I try to remind myself that my presence (along with other like-minded tourists) is bringing in valuable revenue and slowly helping to safeguard the future of this stunning park and its wild denizens.

 Expert